epfl-sti/cluster.coreos.puppet/README.md

 At EPFL-STI, we [provision bare metal with Foreman](https://github.com/epfl-sti/cluster.foreman).
 We are currently [infatuated with CoreOS](https://github.com/epfl-sti/cluster.foreman.community-templates), which has its own configuration management philosophy based on [`cloud-config.yaml`](https://coreos.com/os/docs/latest/cloud-config.html), and [reinstalling a lot](https://coreos.com/using-coreos/updates/.

 Still, we have a need for Puppet agents on the hosts to:
-* populate the Foreman database and UI with facts, in particular the IPMI networking data (IP and MAC address of IPMI controller etc) which allows for one-click reinstalls (okay, more like five-click) from the Foreman Web UI;
+* populate the Foreman database and UI with facts, in particular the manufacturer data from dmidecode, and the IPMI networking data (IP and MAC address of IPMI controller etc).
+The latter allows for one-click reinstalls (okay, more like five-click) from the Foreman Web UI;
 * manage static external IPs (including masquerading with iptables)

 How-to